PhyDetEx: Detecting and Explaining the Physical Plausibility of T2V Models: Implementation of Physical-Aware DPO

 \textbf{Fine-Tuning the T2V Model.} With the DPO dataset, we conduct experiments using WanX2.1-1.3B.
 We implement the standard DPO loss and additionally incorporate an MSE reconstruction loss to preserve the model's basic generation quality and prevent visual collapse.
 In our configuration, the DPO loss weight is set to 0.5 and the MSE loss weight to 1.0.
 We train the model for one epoch on 2,500 preference pairs generated by WanX2.1-1.3B itself, with a learning rate of 1e-5 and a cosine Learning Rate scheduler.

 \textbf{Evaluation.} Following fine-tuning, we evaluate the model on VideoPhy, which is external to the PhyDetEx training domain.
-As shown in Tab.~\ref{tab:dpo_res}, the model achieves consistent improvements on both evaluation dimensions, Physical Commonsense (PC) and Semantic Alignment (SA).
+As shown in Tab.~\ref{tab:dpo_res}, Physical-Aware DPO yields consistent gains on both Physical Commonsense (PC) and Semantic Alignment (SA).
+For comparison, we additionally conduct DPO using a vanilla VLM (QwenVL2.5 7B, the backbone of PhyDetEx) to construct preference data.
+Although this approach improves semantic alignment, the vanilla VLM’s weaker physical reasoning capability results in degraded performance on physical commonsense, highlighting the importance of physics-aware supervision.

 Qualitative examples from VideoPhy are provided in Fig.~\ref{fig:dpo_cases}.
 In the first case, a tyre previously rotated in place without moving downward along the slope; after DPO training, the tyre rolls naturally along the incline.
 In the second case, a foot produced a water splash despite not contacting the water surface—an obvious physical violation.
 After DPO training, the splash appears only upon actual contact, aligning with real-world physical behaviour.
 Together, these results demonstrate not only the reliability of PhyDetEx in detecting physical implausibilities but also its wide utility in downstream T2V model enhancement.